xiaofeng94/BeDDE-for-defogging/README.md

 # References
 If our datasets and criteria are helpful, please consider citing the following papers.
 [1] and [2] for BeDDE.
 [2] for exBeDDE, VI, and RI.

 [1] S. Zhao, L. Zhang, _et al._ Evaluation of defogging: A real-world benchmark dataset, a new criterion and baselines.
-In ICME, pp.1840-1845, 2019.
+In _ICME_, pp.1840-1845, 2019.

-[2] S. Zhao, L. Zhang, _et al._ Dehazing Evaluation: Real-world Benchmark Datasets, Criteria and Baselines.
-IEEE Trans.
-Image Process., early access.
+[2] S. Zhao, L. Zhang, _et al._ Dehazing Evaluation: Real-world Benchmark Datasets, Criteria and Baselines. _IEEE Trans.
+Image Process._, 28(1):6947-6962, 2020.